pauljxtan/odeint/README.md

 ### GUI ###
 A Tkinter-based GUI is located at ./python/odeintgui.py.
 Requires matplotlib 1.0.0+ with the Tk backend.

+### Java port ###
+A Java object-oriented implementation may be found in ./java/.
+Under heavy construction.

 ### To-do ###
 * Add "kwargs" functionality for passing additional parameters (e.g. constants) to integrator